chrjl/reactresume/README.md

   git submodule update --remote
   ```

-To work on individual projects, checkout the `main` branch or branch off of it.
+To work on individual projects, checkout the `main` branch and (optionally) branch off of it.

 ```console
 git submodule foreach git checkout main